piranna/piranna.github.io/_posts/2021-04-23-How-to-build-WebRTC-for-Android-in-Ubuntu-21.04.md

    git checkout branch-heads/4472
    ```

-   This will left the repository in detached mode, but it's nos something that can worry us.
+   This will left the repository in detached mode, but it's not something to
+   worry about.
 Also, you can see all available branches in case you want to
    use another daily branch by executing `git branch -r`.
 At this moment, latest
    one is `4485`.